Two-particle Azimuthal Correlations of High-pT Charged Hadrons at the CERN SPS

 Next, Fig.~\ref{fig:chargeSelection} shows correlation functions obtained by imposing additional constraints on the electric charge of trigger and associate particles.
 Like- and unlike-sign pairs have been considered separately and compared to the correlation functions without charge selection, for centrality bins 0-5~\% and 10-20~\%.

-Finally, Fig.~\ref{fig:expComparison} compares the conditional yield of NA49 with that from Pb+Au collisions at 158$A$~GeV as observed by the CERES experiment at the SPS~\cite{ceres} and that from Au+Au collisions at $\sqrt{s_{NN}}$~=~200~GeV as observed by the PHENIX experiment at RHIC~\cite{phenixMethod}.
-PHENIX results have been scaled down by the factor 0.4 to match the amplitude of SPS yields near the minimum.
+Finally, Fig.~\ref{fig:expComparison} compares the conditional yield of NA49 with that from Pb+Au collisions at 158$A$~GeV as observed by the CERES experiment at the SPS~\cite{ceres} and that from Au+Au collisions at $\sqrt{s_{NN}}$~=~200~GeV as observed by the PHENIX experiment at the RHIC~\cite{phenixMethod}.
+In order to facilitate comparison of the shape of the functions, PHENIX results have been scaled down by the factor 0.4 to match the amplitude of SPS yields near the minimum.
 All three yields have been obtained for the same centrality bin as well as trigger and associate particle $p_T$ ranges.